First Czechoslovak Republic: History

 "Czecho-Slovakia by Peace Terms" in 1920 indicates contributions of surrounding countries to the territory of the new state.

-The independence of Czechoslovakia was proclaimed on 28 October 1918 by the Czechoslovak National Council in Prague.
+The independence of Czechoslovakia was proclaimed on 28 October 1918 in Prague.
 Several ethnic groups and territories with different historical, political, and economic traditions were obliged to be blended into a new state structure.
 The economy of the new Czechoslovak Republic had a reasonable future because Slovak agriculture could sustain the population and Czech industry gained access to the Danube trade route.
-But the new republic was multinational and had to accommodate a sizable German minority, a Hungarian minority, as well the religious ethnic Ruthenians.
+But the new republic was multinational and had to accommodate a sizable German minority, a Hungarian minority, as well as the religious ethnic Ruthenians.
 The origin of the First Republic lies in Point 10 of Woodrow Wilson's Fourteen Points: "The peoples of Austria-Hungary, whose place among the nations we wish to see safeguarded and assured, should be accorded the freest opportunity to autonomous development."

 The full boundaries of the country and the organization of its government was finally established in the Czechoslovak Constitution of 1920.
-Tomáš Garrigue Masaryk had been recognized by World War I Allies as the leader of the Provisional Czechoslovak Government, and in 1920 he was elected the country's first president.
-He was re-elected in 1925 and 1929, serving as President until 14 December 1935 when he resigned due to poor health.
+Tomáš Masaryk had been recognized by World War I Allies as the leader of the Provisional Czechoslovak Government, and in 1920 he was elected the country's first president.
+He was re-elected in 1925 and 1929, serving as president until 14 December 1935 when he resigned due to poor health.
 He was succeeded by Edvard Beneš.

 Following the Anschluss of Austria by Germany in March 1938, the Nazi leader Adolf Hitler's next target for annexation was Czechoslovakia.
 His pretext was the privations suffered by ethnic German populations living in Czechoslovakia's northern and western border regions, known collectively as the Sudetenland.
 Their incorporation into Nazi Germany would leave the rest of Czechoslovakia powerless to resist subsequent occupation.